Linkedin

 Your principal balance could increase if interest capitalizes.
 That means the lender charged interest and you didn’t make a payment big enough to cover it, so the unpaid interest was added to your principal balance.
 Now the amount you owe is bigger, and the next month, the lender charges you interest on the higher amount.

 This could happen when your loan is in deferment or forbearance (when the lender allows you to pause payments).
-For instance, full-time students are typically not required to make payments on their student loans.
+For example, full-time students are typically not required to make payments on their student loans.
 Private student loans and some federal student loans continue to accrue interest during this time.
 If you don’t make a payment that’s at least big enough to cover the accrued interest each month, it’ll be added to your principal balance and the amount you owe will get bigger.

 Pro tip: Some lenders charge a fee for paying back your loan early.
 It’s called a prepayment penalty, and you’d want to ask about it before you accelerate your payoff.
 Achieve never charges a prepayment penalty.